 What kept you going when you thought about giving up?

 It is always important to remember why you started, what problem were you seeking to solve?
 Has the problem been resolved?
 The business has taught us to be resilient, the business has also taught us lessons about growth through failure.

 What motivates you every day to be even more successful?

 What we love about our brands Sibahle Collection and Bounce Essential hair is that we are addressing the issue of self-love.
 We live in a world that we as black women, black children have been set standards of beauty by other races other than us.
-What motivates us to be successful is challenging the beauty standard that society has set for us by having more little girls growing up feeling affirmed that they are beautiful with our long flowy hair, having women having the courage to embrace their natural hair and believe that is isa profession to wear your natural afro to work.
+What motivates us to be successful is challenging the beauty standard that society has set for us by having more little girls growing up feeling affirmed that they are beautiful without long flowy hair.
+Further, women having the courage to embrace their natural hair and believe that it is professional to wear your natural hair to work.